airbus-seclab/bincat/doc/manual.md

 ### IDA View-A view
 On this view, the BinCAT plugin sets the background color for analyzed
 instructions:
-* Instructions that have been analyzed AND have at least one tainted operand have a green background
 * Instructions that have been analyzed, but do not manipulate tainted data have a gray background
+* Instructions that have been analyzed AND have at least one tainted operand have a non-gray background

+For instructions that are not analyzed, the background color is not changed by the BinCAT plugin.

 ![BinCAT View-A view](img/ida-view-A.png)

 ### BinCAT Registers
-This view displays taint and value for each register (general, flags, segment registers), at a given point in the analysis.
+This view displays taint, value and type for each register (general, flags, segment registers), at a given point in the analysis.

 The current RVA is displayed.
 The instruction that is present at this address may have been analyzed several times, especially if it is part of a loop.
 In that case, the analyzer will have created one "node" for each analysis.
 This view allows choosing the node that is currently being viewed.

+Additionally, at a given node, several paths may have been examined by the analyzer, for instance separately considering the case where a malloc allocation fails, and the case where it succeeds.

 Register contents are represented:
 * Values are represented as text, using both an hexadecimal and an ascii